KaykySena/bot-weather-tucano/README.md

 # bot-weather-tucano
-A Twitter bot who daily tweets the weather forecast for Tucano, Bahia, Brazil.
+[Tempo em Tucano](https://twitter.com/tempotucano) is a an automated Twitter profile who updates you about the weather in Tucano, a small town in the countryside of Brazil, every hour.